grafana/loki/docs/sources/upgrading/_index.md

 If `-boltdb.shipper.compactor.shared-store` was not set, it used to default to the `object_store` configured in the latest `period_config` that uses either the tsdb or boltdb-shipper index.

-In release 2.9 and later, the Compactor supports index compaction on multiple buckets/object stores.
+Compactor now supports index compaction on multiple buckets/object stores.
 And going forward loki will not set any defaults on `-boltdb.shipper.compactor.shared-store`, this has a couple of side effects detailed as follows:

 ##### store on which index compaction should be performed: